-High bilirubin levels can cause jaundice.
+High levels of bilirubin in the blood is known as hyperbilirubinemia.
+Elevated bilirubin levels can cause jaundice.
 Jaundice makes the skin and the whites of the eyes appear yellow, due to the brown and yellow bilirubin in the blood.

 Before reaching the liver

-Some conditions cause bilirubin levels to be high before it reaches the liver.
+Some conditions cause elevated bilirubin levels before it reaches the liver.

-This is the pre-hepatic or “pre-liver” phase, and it can be caused by hemolytic anemia and the reabsorption of internal pools of blood by the body.
-Hemolytic anemia occurs when too many red blood cells are broken down before the end of their natural life cycle.
+This is the pre-hepatic or the “pre-liver” phase.
+The cause is hemolytic anemia and the reabsorption of internal pools of blood by the body.

 In the liver

-If the liver is not working properly, it may be unable to make bilirubin water-soluble.
+If the liver is not working as it should, it may be unable to make bilirubin water-soluble.
 This may result in too much bilirubin building up in the liver.

 - viruses, such as hepatitis A